robcarver17/pysystemtrade/docs/backtesting.md

 ## How do I.... run the backtest only on more recent data

-You need to set the start_date in the .yaml backtest configuration file:
+You need to set the start_date in the YAML backtest configuration file:

 ```
 ## Note you must use this format